vidhiJain/Traffic-Light-Switching-using-Reinforcement-Learning/README.md

 # Realtime Autonomous Traffic Signal Switching system

-Objective: Traffic signal switching happens to be one the weakest link in the entire traffic flow system.
+Traffic signal switching is one of the weakest link in the entire traffic flow system.
 The current traffic switching system relies on preset timing or a manual controller system based mechanism.
 We planned to optimise the traffic light switching system using Reinforcement learning in a non-intrusive method.

 We thought of adapting the autonomous helicopter training mechanism to model the Traffic Switching system.